 Providing Transmission Service.
 As its name implies, the Transmission Service Provider provides transmission service to transmission customers, such as Generator Owners, Load-Serving Entities, and Purchasing-Selling Entities.
 The Transmission Service Provider determines Available Transfer Capability based on the established Total Transfer Capabilities, System Operating Limits and Interconnection Reliability Operating Limits (by various entities including the Planning Coordinator, Transmission Planner, Transmission Operator and Reliability Coordinator), and coordinates ATC with other Transmission Service Providers.
-The Transmission Service Provider manages the requests for transmission service according to the Transmission Owner's tariff, and within the operating reliability limits determined by the Reliability Coordinator.
+The Transmission Owner's tariff, and within the operating reliability limits determined by the Reliability Coordinator.
 The Transmission Service Provider does not itself have a role in maintaining system reliability in real time - that is done by the Reliability Coordinator and Transmission Operator.